 Getting Veterans the Medals They Deserve

 Many veterans of all eras are not aware that they are eligible for the honors they earned.
-Whether it is a campaign medal from Korea or a Purple Heart earned in Afghanistan, the Congressman’s can help veterans or their family members initiate a request and we can help locate the official documents required to prove medal eligibility.
+Whether it is a campaign medal from Korea, or a Purple Heart earned in Afghanistan, the Congressman’s staff can help veterans or their family members initiate a request as well as help locate the official documents required to prove medal eligibility.
 Please call Congressman DeFazio’s Eugene office at 541-465-6732 or 1-800-944-9603 for information and/or assistance.

 Fighting for Disabled Veterans Benefits

 The last thing that a disabled veteran should be forced to deal with is a bureaucratic battle between the Pentagon and the VA regarding their pay.
-Congressman DeFazio is a cosponsor of H.R.
-333, which would finally allow all disabled veterans to receive both their VA and Department of Defense (DoD) retirement pay.
+Congressman DeFazio has cosponsored legislation that would finally allow all disabled veterans to receive both their VA and Department of Defense (DoD) retirement pay.

-Currently, veterans who receive DoD retirement pay and less than 50% VA Service-connected disability compensation are not eligible for both payments under the concurrent receipt laws.
-HR 333 would allow veterans to receive both types of benefits.
-HR 333 would also eliminate phasing in requirements of concurrent receipt, which stalls veterans from the benefits that they’ve already earned.
+Currently, veterans who receive DoD retirement pay and less than 50 percent VA Service-connected disability compensation are not eligible for both payments under the concurrent receipt laws.
+New legislation would allow veterans to receive both types of benefits.
+It would also eliminate phasing in requirements of concurrent receipt, which stalls veterans from the benefits that they’ve already earned.

 Military Surviving Spouses

-Currently, veterans can elect to use a portion of their retirement pay for a survivors benefit annuity account “Survivor Benefit Plan” that would ensure financial security for their loved ones if they pass away.
+Currently, veterans can elect to use a portion of their retirement pay for a survivors benefit annuity account, or “Survivor Benefit Plan,” that would ensure financial security for their loved ones if they pass away.
 Under current rules, even if a veteran who has elected a Survivor Benefit Plan passes away under certain VA qualifying criteria, current laws disqualify them from receiving the full DoD and VA compensation they have been promised.
 This is unacceptable.
-Congressman DeFazio is a cosponsor of H.R.
-178, Military Surviving Spouses Equity Act.
+Congressman DeFazio cosponsored the Military Surviving Spouses Equity Act.
 The bill ensures that military spouses receive the money set aside by the veteran and the full benefits they were promised by repealing this bureaucratic rule.

 Improving Mental Health Benefits

 Congressman DeFazio has long fought for improved mental health resources for our nation’s veterans.
 He strongly supported $5.2 billion in advanced funding for 2011 for mental health services to help veterans suffering from conditions such as post-traumatic stress disorder, depression, and traumatic brain injury.
 He supported the COMBAT PTSD Act which establishes military service in a combat zone as the standard for a presumptive stressor for the incurrence of PTSD and was pleased that the VA adopted similar standards.
 This lowered the bureaucracy that prevented many veterans from receiving compensation and care for PTSD.
-Congressman DeFazio is also a cosponsor of H.R.
-930, which would extend those same benefits to veterans who have PTSD as a result of military sexual trauma.
+Congressman DeFazio also supports legislation that would extend those same benefits to veterans who have PTSD as a result of military sexual trauma.